contentstack-launch-examples/content-security-policy-example/README.md

 - Nonce-based CSP declarations
 - `strict-dynamic` directive
-- Cloudflare's email protection feature
+- Cloudflare's email protection feature (enabled)

 According to Cloudflare's documentation, they should automatically pick up nonces and attach them to their scripts, but this fails in practice, causing their email protection script to be blocked by CSP.